clarkfitzg/pems_fd/paper/paper.md

 We only considered piecewise linear functions, so all of these expressions have closed analytic forms that can be quickly computed.

-Let $J$ be a matrix where every entry is 1.
-We used the matrix $J - Y$ as the distance matrix to input into the 'Partitioning Around Medoids' algorithm.
+The distance matrix to input into the 'Partitioning Around Medoids' algorithm.
 Inspection of the silhouette plots provided only slight evidence for clustering the fundamental diagrams into $k = 2$ groups.
 Silhouette plots for larger values of $k$ provided no evidence that there should be more